In response to coronavirus, this service has made some changes – for updated service information click here.

 Liverpool walk-in centres provide consultations, advice and treatment for minor injuries and illnesses, examples include: minor infections and rashes, stomach upsets, superficial cuts and bruises, strains and sprains, coughs, colds and flu-like symptoms.
 Also provided is emergency contraception and advice and Chlamydia screening for under 25s.
 In some cases a prescription may be issued, or an X-Ray requested by the nurse, however repeat prescriptions are not able to be provided at our centres.

 A&E Units at the local hospitals are for serious and life threatening injuries.
-Please consider visiting one of our walk in centres before attending A&E with a minor injury or illness or check our Choose Well page for more guidance.
+Please consider visiting one of our walk in centres before attending A&E with a minor injury or illness.

 NHS 111 is available 24 hours a day, 365 days a year for any medical help which is needed fast, but is not a 999 emergency.
 Calls are free from landlines and mobile phones.